Tuesday, May 31, 2016

 ANGEL MEDITATION

 Before bedtime, it is traditional to say the "Bedtime Shema".
 This prayer can be found in more traditional Siddurim.
-The recital of the Shema immediately before retiring is perceived as a protection against the dangers of the night.
+The recital of the Shema immediately before retiring may be perceived as a protection against the dangers of the night.
 One section of this bedtime Shema invokes four angels, each of whom has a specific purpose.

 One recites (or chants) the following: